nischala16/nischala16/README.md

 Hi, I'm Nischala! 👋

-👩🏻‍💻 Data Analyst sharing about my journey and learnings in tech
+👩🏻‍💻 Data Professional sharing about my journey and learnings in tech
 👩🏻‍🎓 BS in Neuroscience and MS in Biomedical Sciences
 🌷 You can find my analytics and data science work in this [portfolio](https://github.com/nischala16/Data-Analyst-Portfolio).
 💭 Currently exploring machine learning!
 You can find my work on the ibm professional data science certificate [here](https://github.com/nischala16/ibm-data-science-cert)